State of Affairs of Ransomware Attacks in India

 Proactive Measures to Prevent Ransomware Attacks

-As we continue to develop smart cities and smart grid technologies in 2020, the risk of ransomware attacks will stay put as a big challenge for all the organizations.
+As we continue to develop smart cities and smart grid technologies in 2021, the risk of ransomware attacks will stay put as a big challenge for all organizations.
 Apart from focusing on development and advancement, every industry vertical must understand the crucial role of cyber security.

-With the help of these below listed proactive measure, organizations can reduce or prevent the constantly evolving ransomware attacks in the future:
+With the help of these below listed proactive measures organizations can reduce or prevent the constantly evolving ransomware attacks in the future: